 If you have symptoms of COVID-19, your GP may arrange a test for you free of charge.

-COVID-19 tests for the purpose of international travel are not provided in the public health system.
+COVID-19 tests for the purpose of travel abroad are not provided in the public health system.
 Tests are available from commercial providers.
 Read more about private testing for COVID-19.

 Who can get tested?

 A GP may arrange for you to be tested for COVID-19 if you have developed at least one of these symptoms:

 - Fever (high temperature)